What Is Active Directory (AD)?

 - Open Server Manager

-- Click on Tools (top-right)
+- Click Tools (top-right)

 - Select Active Directory Users and Computers